Managing the mess on Christmas morning

 Imagine if you will… it’s Christmas morning and your kids are tearing through their presents, tossing bits of wrapping paper all over the place.
 Sure, you tried to reduce the waste with gift bags or other reusable gift wrap, but there’s always still some paper trash to be had.
 Then there’s the packaging from the toys that you open, and the mess starts piling up.
 The solution for most folks?
 A garbage bag.
 Raise your hand if you’ve ever had a giant plastic bag nearby to shove all the trash into as you go.
 That’s just the way it goes, right?

 Oh, but we’ve got a better idea!
 A reader named Kathy told us about her family’s way of dealing with the mess and we just love it.
 They take a large, empty box and wrap the sides, then set it near the tree.
 On Christmas morning, it’s so easy to toss all the trash inside.
 She shared a photo with us of her family using the trash box on Christmas morning, and you’ll notice that the box looks perfectly at home around all the people and gifts.
 Much better than an ugly plastic bag would look!

-I just realized that I should make two boxes, and I could use one for recyclable items and the other for stuff destined for the trash.
-That sure would make it easy to be as green as possible with our Christmas morning waste.
+Last year I actually make two boxes, and I used one for holding recyclable items and the other for stuff destined for the trash.
+That made it easy to be as green as possible with our Christmas morning waste.

 This trash box idea works for parties and other gift-giving events, too.
 Imagine how much more elegant a bridal shower would be with a lovely wrapped box for trash instead of a giant Hefty!